 PART 43: DESPERATE TIMES

 Fingers drummed nervously on the floor.
-Having decided a short time ago that her situation wasn’t actually funny at all, Julie had moved on to taking stock of her current situation.
+Having decided a short time ago that her situation wasn’t actually funny at all – certainly nothing to laugh about – Julie had moved on to taking stock of her current situation.
 So, she had traveled back to the year of her birth.
 The time machine had worked, as described to her by Carrie that time in her former associate’s bedroom.

 So, what was she supposed to do for the next three days?
 Devise a plan, of course.
 A plan to kill a baby.
 Julie felt her stomach lurch, but then again, she was already a murderer, right?
 She’d killed Carrie, and probably Frank too with her second shot.
 So what was one more death?
 Particularly when it would be her own.
 Merely one more death…

 ‘None of it will have happened once I cease to exist,’ Julie rationalized, blocking the memory.
 One of SO many memories that she didn’t want any more.
 Okay, planning time.
 She had to figure out where the hospital was, that sort of thing.
-Pausing only long enough to find a bag to conceal her gun, Julie left the house.
+Pausing only long enough to find a bag to slip her gun into, Julie left the house.

-If he was a hallucination, as he had been in her house, he’d become a more persistent one.
+If he was a hallucination, as he had been in the basement of her house, he’d become a more persistent one.
 Then again, this Phil could simply be a look-alike.
 Maybe an ancestor.
-But if so, why had Julie been left with the impression he was looking for someone?
+Except why had Julie been left with the impression he was looking for someone?

 Was he looking for her?

 She felt her heart getting squeezed.
-Part of Julie wanted to run out to Phil and tell him everything, about what her parents had done, and about what she had done.
+Part of Julie wanted to run out to Phil and tell him everything, about what her parents had done to her, and about what she had done to Carrie.
 But another part of her urged caution.
-Could even Phil forgive her for what had happened to Carrie?
-Worse, what if this was some kind of trap??
+Could even Phil forgive her for what had happened?
+Worse, what if this was some kind of trap?